dgroomes/java-foreign-function-and-memory-api-playground/README.md

 * [x] DONE Extract jaggedsteppingwindow project (and I guess it's ok to bundle in StringOnlyDemo because it was a stepping stone and tightly related)
 * [ ] Create an intermediate project that passes a complex type from C to Java, like an array of strings or something.
-* [ ] Delete the main example.
+* [x] DONE Delete the original/main example.
 It's not effective at showing new concepts and the performance doesn't actually work.
   I'm going to explore applications of FFM API in a different project: <https://github.com/dgroomes/java-columnar-query-engine>.
 * [ ] (stretch) upcalls from C to Java, but I don't have a personal interest in that right now.
 * [ ] Upgrade Gradle